Stop the Summer Slide with INFOhio

 The Summer Slide sounds like a fun piece of playground equipment but it’s something to be prevented: “Students in lower-income families who don't read over the summer lose two to three months of learning, according to the National Summer Learning Association, a Baltimore group with ties to Johns Hopkins University” (Wisconsin State Journal).
 To learn more about the Summer Slide, try a search for “summer slide” or “summer learning loss” in ISearch (use your school or district's INFOhio username and password if prompted).

 When students come back from summer vacation unprepared to learn new skills, the first several weeks of the new school year are spent catching up and relearning old material.
 What can teachers do to stop the Summer Slide and help students come back to school ready to learn in the fall?
 Pay it forward!
 Do your colleagues in the next grade up a favor and send your current students home with strategies to keep learning all summer and prevent the Summer Slide.
-We’ve even got a summer letter template you can use to get started.

 Send home resources for parents and students